vesavvo/Python_Ohjelmistoteema/English/08_Using_Relational_Databases.md

 established, the driver allows for SQL statements (such as `SELECT` statements) to be sent to the database server.
 Furthermore, the driver converts the result sets to corresponding Python data structures.

-The correct database driver depends on both the chosen database manager software as well as the programming language used.
+The correct database driver depends on both the chosen database manager software and the programming language used.
 Thus, we need a MariaDB-compatible driver for Python language.
 As MariaDB is compatible with MySQL database manager, we can install a MySQL driver for Python.